helmus/Jira-Hot-Linker/README.md

 - Ticket Type / Status / Priority
 - Comments
 - Pin a ticket on the screen by dragging the title
+- Copy issue key and title to clipboard